riscv-steel/riscv-steel/docs/source/examples/freertos.md

 ## Introduction

 The FreeRTOS example is a more sophisticated application that runs on top of [FreeRTOS](https://www.freertos.org/), an open-source real-time operating system.
-The application uses the GPIO controller to make 2 LEDs blink in a specific pattern.
+The application uses the GPIO controller of RISC-V Steel to make 2 LEDs blink in a specific pattern with the help of FreeRTOS task scheduler.

 ## Prerequisites

-To run this example you need an FPGA board with at least 2 LEDs and 32KB of BRAM.
+To run this example you need an FPGA board with at least 2 LEDs and 32KB of Block RAM.

-Additionally, you need to have the RISC-V GNU Toolchain installed on your machine to build the example.
+Additionally, you need to have the [RISC-V GNU Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) installed on your machine to build the example.
 You can find instructions on how to install the RISC-V GNU Toolchain in the [User Guide](../userguide.md#prerequisites).

 ## Building the example

-Run the commands below to build the example:
+Run the commands below to build the FreeRTOS example:

 ```bash
 # Clone RISC-V Steel repository (if not cloned yet)